-Our innovative classrooms use technology and hands-on learning activities that align to educational standards, making us a 6-time Governor’s Scale-Up STEM Award recipient!
+Our innovative classrooms use technology and hands-on learning activities that align with educational standards, making us a 6-time Governor’s Scale-Up STEM Award recipient!

-- Religion at our Core: Faith-based learning includes daily religion class, weekly all school liturgy, faith-retreats, and seasonal prayer services
+- Religion at our Core: Faith-based learning includes daily religion class, weekly school liturgy, faith retreats, and seasonal prayer services

 - Extracurricular Opportunities: Lego Club, Art Club, Coding Club